 4. Starch as controlled/sustained release polymer for drugs and hormones

 Modified starches (e.g., cross-linked high amylose corn starch) have been used as functional ingredients in sustained release formulations to maintain therapeutic concentration of drugs for extended periods of time.
 They are mainly used as microspheres or hydrogels and their use has been attributed to their improved functionality – its gel-forming ability, biodegradability, and biocompatibility.

 5. Starch as antiadherent and lubricant

 Starches are used as antiadherent and lubricant at a concentration of 3–10% w/w during tablets and capsules production.
-The antiadherent properties of starch prevents the sticking of compressed powders/granules to punch faces and the die wall or in the case of encapsulation, prevent sticking to the powder mix to the dosators and tamping pins of encapsulates.
+The antiadherent properties of starch prevent the sticking of compressed powders/granules to punch faces and the die wall or in the case of encapsulation, prevents sticking to the powder mix to the dosators and tamping pins of encapsulates.
 Starch also reduces friction by interposing an intermediate layer between the tablet constituents and the die wall during compression and ejection processes.

 Read also: Preformulation Studies: Drug-Excipient Compatibility Studies pharmaceutical applications of native starch